abhijay-py/abhijay-py.github.io/README.md

 # Personal Webpage
 A webpage portfolio of my projects along with other things of mine. <br>
-Developed from a template by Kevin Powell.<br>
+Using a stylesheet from Kevin Powell.<br>
 https://abhijay-py.github.io/